 Split testing, also known as a multivariate testing or A/B testing, is a method of conducting controlled experiments with the sole objective of improving website metrics.

-By comparing different versions of your web pages such as your homepages, landing pages, a split test will help you identify which has a better conversion rate for your visitors.
+By comparing different versions of your web pages such as your homepages, landing pages, a split test will help you identify what helps you boost the conversion rate for your visitors.

 When you conduct a split test, your page’s traffic is spread across different versions of your pages.
 The performance of each page is checked and analyzed using a split testing software to identify which version converts the best.